Forty minutes south of San Francisco, Palo Alto is the heart and brain of Silicon Valley.

 The retro diner setting feels straight out of American Graffiti, as does the Americana menu of patty melts, turkey dinners, and bowls of chili.
 Don't overthink it at the Creamery, as locals refer to it.
 This is the place for a California burger (jack cheese, avocado, and bacon), outstanding soda jerk-made shakes, and giant slices of freshly baked pie. // 566 Emerson St. (Palo Alto), paloaltocreamery.com

-In a town full of adorably quirky concepts, this entirely outdoor California Avenue café/roaster (with lots of covered seating) might take the cake for its backyard location hidden off an alleyway leading to fantastic coffee, tea, sandwiches and tacos on homemade corn tortillas.
-There are always dogs begging for a bite of the steak tacos, Stanford grad students focused on their laptops, and smooth jazz as the soundtrack for the sunshine-filled al fresco scene.
+In a town full of adorably quirky concepts, this entirely outdoor California Avenue café/roaster (with lots of covered seating) might take the cake for its backyard location hidden off an alleyway leading to fantastic coffee, tea, and sandwiches.
+There are always dogs begging for a bite of the steak tacos on homemade tortillas, Stanford grad students focused on their laptops, and smooth jazz as the soundtrack for the sunshine-filled al fresco scene.
 It's feel-good, chill Palo Alto in a nutshell. // 444 California Ave.
 (Palo Alto), aoccoffee.com

-The all-day University Avenue café really does seem like it was directly transported from Milan.
-A tidy selection of small sandwiches, pastries, and chocolates await at the espresso bar, best enjoyed on the sidewalk at prime people-watching tables.
+This all-day University Avenue café really does seem like it was directly transported from Italy.
+A tidy selection of small sandwiches, pastries, and chocolates await at the espresso bar, best enjoyed on the patio at prime people-watching tables.
 Yes, it's ok to order a cappuccino after noon here.
 And no, nobody will frown upon a glass of wine ordered at 11am or an espresso at 9pm.
-Free snacks are set out on Fridays at aperitivo hour for guests who purchase a glass of wine, just like Venice's cicchetti bars would do. // 419 University Ave.
+Free snacks are set out on Fridays at aperitivo hour for guests who purchase a glass of wine, just like Venice's cicchetti bars would do. // 417 University Ave.
 (Palo Alto), cafevenetia.com

 Timothy Adams Chocolates